SDG12: Responsible production and consumption

 Together with the industry, we are aiming for the production and the trading of 90% sustainable flowers and plants in 2020.
 Royal FloraHolland strives for transparent and reliable information in relation to sustainability, quality and certificates on Floriday and in the various sales platforms, including the clock.
 Furthermore, we are taking various measures to increase the sustainability of our packaging and business operations.

-The market is increasingly demanding transparency regarding the way in which flowers and plants traded in the marketplace have been produced.
-For this reason and in conjunction with members, Royal FloraHolland has developed a strategy that leads to mandatory environmental registration and certification for all growers (members and non-members) who supply our marketplace.
+The market is increasingly demanding transparency regarding the way in which flowers and plants that are traded in the marketplace have been produced.
+For this reason and in conjunction with members, Royal FloraHolland has developed a strategy that leads to mandatory digital environmental registration and certification for all growers (members and non-members) who supply our marketplace.

 There is an increased demand for sustainably traded products and sustainable use of materials, including transport packaging.
 Royal FloraHolland is engaging in various activities, such as:

 - participating in the KIDV plans to make the sector more sustainable in order to test our sustainable strategy with experts of the market.
 This strengthens our policy and leads to new insights and innovations

 - sharing information about the environmental performance of the plant trays, to help the users (both growers and customers) to choose the most sustainable transport packaging

 - a chain initiative in which we work to develop the most sustainable and efficient standard together with our stakeholders.
 Effective policy is impossible without the participation of our stakeholders and chain partners

 - advising and encouraging the market to use the most sustainable packaging

 - focusing on increasing product recycling

 - Read more about the importance of recycling single-use plant trays for sustainability